josmac69/technical_challenge_l/4_data_architecture/README.md

 ## Solution

 ### General overview of the solution
-The whole task is very narrowly defined.
+The definition of the whole task is would require further discussions to understand better all the details.
+But since this is a technical challenge I will set some assumptions and provide solution based on them.

 Data gathered by the app are very simple and relational by design.
 We need to use transactional database with strong consistency to avoid over booking of parking lots.

 ### General features of the solution